adaptivestone/framework-documentation/docs/05-models.md

     return res.json(videoModel.getPublic());
   }

-  // We don't have a lock, let's wait for it. await LockModel.waitForUnlock(lockName);
+  // We don't have a lock, so let's wait for one. await LockModel.waitForUnlock(lockName);
-  // It looks like the external process is done, let's check if we have the result. const videoAI2 = await VideoAIModel.findOne({ videoId });
+  // It looks like the external process is finished, so let's check for the result. const videoAI2 = await VideoAIModel.findOne({ videoId });
   if (videoAI2) {
     return res.json(videoAI.getPublic());
   }

-  // We don't have a result, let's return an error. return res.status(500).json({ error: "Something went wrong" });
+  // If there's no result, we'll return an error. return res.status(500).json({ error: "Something went wrong" });
 }
 ```